By: Rob Humbracht

 OUR ADVICE -- Like a good interview, a good essay will not result from your college choice.
 An editor, tutor, or advisor can bring out your best writing, but they cannot supply the raw materials: your personal stories and insights.
 Besides living a life worth writing about, you should strive to become an avid reader and get a headstart on the practice, patience, and mental flexibility it takes to be a great writer.

-Medical School Factor #9 - Favorable Demographics
+Medical School Factor #9 - Commitment to serving the underserved

 THE GIST -- Medical schools prefer students who have experience interacting with diverse populations, and they will give more attention to candidates with proven dedication to the underserved.